Faculty at The Culinary School of Fort Worth

 Chef Mark Hitri has worked as a chef instructor for The Culinary School of Fort Worth and has worked as a Chef de Cuisine and Executive Chef at numerous high ranking restaurants including, Saint’-Emilion, Vidalia’s, and Renaissance Worthington Hotel.
 Having worked in the culinary industry for over 25 years, Chef Hitri specializes in classic French cuisine, and looks to the culinary masterminds such as Daniel Boulud and Jacques Pepin for inspiration.

-My name is Lauren Hughes and I just started instructing at the Culinary School this year.
-I attended Texas A&M University and received my bachelor’s of science in Health.
-I later attended The Culinary School of Fort Worth and completed the Professional Culinary Program.
-I love my job and I am looking forward to the future here at The Culinary School of Fort Worth.
+Chef Lauren Buffa attended Texas A&M University and received her Bachelor’s of Science in Health.
+She later attended The Culinary School of Fort Worth and completed the Professional Culinary Program.

 After his early start working in restaurants and hotels in his hometown of Fort Worth, Texas, Edward fell in love with what the culinary world had to offer.
 After several years in the industry he found a mentor willing to teach him everything she knew and share her experiences.
 Edward then traveled to Paris to work under a M.O.F. to broaden his knowledge.
 After his time in Paris, he came back and started to work in high end restaurants and other like establishments.
 After several years of being back state side he decided to join the United States military.
 Edward joined the Navy as a Culinary Specialist and got to travel the world again.
 Japan had a huge influence on his life while being stationed there.
 When he returned from his call of duty, Edward began to refine his skills further by taking on more complicated roles as a consultant and mentor and executive chef.
 After taking in so much from the industry and growing and learning the craft, Edward is passionate about being able to give back to the same community that gave him his start!